-Similarly, in the introductory 1999 text to computational linguistics Manning and Schütze (1999, 386-387) write
+However, most researchers fail to appreciate the distinctions drawn here.
+For example, in the introductory text to computational linguistics, Manning and Schütze (1999, pp. 386-387) write

-.
-Gold (1967) showed that CFGs [context-free grammars] cannot be learned (in the sense of identification in the limit that is whether one can identify a grammar if one is allowed to see as much data produced by the grammar as one wants) without the use of negative evidence (the provision of ungrammatical examples).
+Gold (1967) showed that CFGs [context-free grammars] cannot be learned (in the sense of identification in the limit - that is whether one can identify a grammar if one is allowed to see as much data produced by the grammar as one wants) without the use of negative evidence (the provision of ungrammatical examples).
 But PCFGs [probabilistic context-free grammars] can be learned from positive data alone (Horning 1969).
 (However, doing grammar induction from scratch is still a difficult, largely unsolved problem, and hence much emphasis has been placed on learning from bracketed corpora...)

-Like Abney, Manning and Schütze do not mention Gold's third result that CFGs can be learned if the data presentations are limited to computable ones.
+Like Abney, Manning and Schütze do not mention Gold's third result that CFGs can be learned if the data presentations are limited to primitive recursive ones.
 To their credit, they acknowledge the hard problem of learning PCFGs despite Horning's (and later Angluin's) results.
 Horning's and Angluin's learners are completely impractical and are unlikely to be the basis for any feasible learning strategy for PCFGs.
-So these positive learning results offer no little insight on how PCFGs which describe natural language patterns may actually be induced from the kinds of corpus data that Manning and Schütze have in mind.
+For this reason, these positive learning results offer little insight on how PCFGs which describe natural language patterns may actually be induced from the kinds of corpus data that Manning and Schütze have in mind.

-Klein (2005, 4-5) also writes:
+Similarly, in his influential and important thesis on the unsupervised learning of syntactic structure, Klein (2005, 4-5) writes:

-...Golds formalization is open to a wide array of objections.
+...
+Gold's formalization is open to a wide array of objections.
 First, as mentioned above, who knows whether all children in a linguistic community actually do learn the same language?
 All we really know is that their languages are similar enough to enable normal communication.
-Second, for families of probabilistic languages, why not assume that the examples are sampled according to the target languages distribution?
-Then, while a very large corpus wont contain every sentence in the language, it can be expected to contain the common ones.
+Second, for families of probabilistic languages, why not assume that the examples are sampled according to the target language's distribution?
+Then, while a very large corpus won't contain every sentence in the language, it can be expected to contain the common ones.
 Indeed, while the family of context-free grammars is unlearnable in the Gold sense, Horning (1969) shows that a slightly softer form of identification is possible for the family of probabilistic context-free grammars if these two constraints are relaxed (and a strong assumption about priors over grammars is made).